ChlodAlejandro/wikimedia-streams/README.md

 limitations under the License.

 Type documentation is partially derived from https://stream.wikimedia.org/?doc, which indicates that the documentation is under the aforementioned license as well.

+## Disclaimer
+You are expected to follow the Wikimedia Foundation [Terms of Use](https://foundation.wikimedia.org/wiki/Terms_of_Use) when accessing EventStreams.
+The package developer(s) are not liable for any damage caused by you using this package.